Close

 Bottom Line

-Drinking cow’s milk is a rite-of-passage that provides your baby with appropriate nutrition once she is older than 12 months.
-Setting the stage for creating eating habits that support your child’s growth and development occurs while your child is young, and offering organic milk like Organic Valley milks is a perfect solution.
+Drinking cow’s milk can be an exciting transition for infants and families.
+Cow's milk can provide your baby with appropriate nutrition once she is older than 12 months.
+Setting the stage for creating eating habits that support your child’s growth and development occurs while your child is young, and offering organic milk like Organic Valley milks can be a perfect solution.

 Recommendations for Further Reading: